 Erik Demaine, Professor of Computer Science

 Chuck Hoberman, Hoberman Transformable Design

 Featuring Visiting Artist Chuck Hoberman, the inventor of many folding toys and structures, this hands-on class considers the creation of mechanisms with a focus on the inventive process itself.
-Topics include kinematic analysis & synthesis, self-actuated form-creation through origami and other means, design of transformable structures that change size and shape, with methods of physical interaction and automated control.
-Various techniques to conceptualize innovative devices will be explored, for example, methods to cross-connect top-level functionality (walking, flying, grasping, etc.) with various known, tested designs ('mechanical building blocks').
-Student groups will organize semester-long projects to develop interactive software applications to facilitate 'invention through computation', and to enable the fluid, intuitive development of surprising and unique mechanisms.
+Topics include kinematic analysis & synthesis, self-actuated form-creation through origami and other means, and the design of transformable structures that change size and shape.
+The class explores various techniques to conceptualize these innovative devices.
+Student groups organize semester-long projects to develop interactive software applications to facilitate "invention through computation," and to enable the fluid, intuitive development of surprising and unique mechanisms.